 Steve Haddock lived in Rotorua for over 30 years, where he worked mostly in packaging and then as a chocolate maker.
 He was a funeral director in Rotorua for four years before moving to Porirua with his wife, Sue to be closer to their two boys and granddaughter.
 Steve began funeral directing to give something back to the community and enjoys helping families.
 When he’s away from work, he enjoys walking and fishing.

 Joining Gee & Hickton in 2006 saw Daryl fulfilling his life-long wish to be a funeral director, after many years in the NZ Army logistics.
 In his spare time he enjoys the craft of woodturning, making bowls and platters from native timbers with increasing intricacy and skill, and has recently commenced refurbishing an old Fiat Bambina car.
 He was a volunteer for Victim Support.
-Daryl and wife Anne have four children; the youngest Elizabeth attends college in Lower Hutt, and a bonny grandson in England.
+Daryl and wife Anne have four children and a bonny grandson in England.
 The family lives on a lifestyle block in Wainuiomata.

 Sue joined Gee & Hickton in 2011 as a funeral director.
 Sue’s working background has included involvement with many professions and has driven her passion for being able to provide guidance and support for families.
-Sue has lived in Upper Hutt for the last 25 years and has three adult children, and has in 2014 become a proud nana for the 1st time.
+Sue has lived in Upper Hutt for the last 30 years and has three adult children, she is also the proud nana of two wonderful grandchildren.
 Sue enjoys playing squash, bush walking, music concerts and travel adventures.

 Jerry joined Gee & Hickton in early 2016 after experiencing first hand the fantastic service, support and compassion Gee & Hickton provided her grieving family in the loss of her Step-Dad.
 A great communicator with a genuine warmth, and empathy for others, Jerry is passionate about helping families at one of the most difficult times in their lives.
 Whilst born, raised and schooled in Lower Hutt Jerry moved to complete her Bachelor of Commerce in Marketing and Management at Auckland University.
 Representing New Zealand in gymnastics, Jerry is a keen sportswoman who enjoys road cycling, swimming and gym classes.
 She has raced in many triathlons and even completed the Taupo Ironman in 2014.
 Married to Troy together they share their love of camping, travelling and the outdoors as well as combining social time with their wide circle of friends and family.